toggledbits/sockproxyd/README.md

 and the proxy) and the remote connection (between the proxy and the other endpoint).
 This continues until either end closes the connection or an error occurs.
 Closure of connections is always symmetrical: if the remote closes, the client closes; if the client closes, the remote closes.
 This assures that a client is not communicating to nothing, and that the proxy behaves as much like a direct connection as possible.
-This means that the proxy should be transparent to WSAPI, etc. Closure of the connection causes a final notification, so that the Luup device/plugin can detect the closure immediately.
+This means that the proxy should be transparent to WSAPI, etc. Any shutdown of the connection causes a final notification, so that the Luup device/plugin can detect the closure immediately.

 The proxy's setup mode includes a couple of commands to help humans that connect to it:
     STAT    Shows the status of all connections the proxy is managing.